Quire Formula Guide Permalink

 • For duration, hours can only be in 0-23 and the syntaxes are hh:mm:ss or mm:ss.

-format formula in formula dialog
+Format formula results in Quire dialog

 Last updated on